Documentation

 To address this problem, you can enable critical CSS optimization on home pages.
 This feature allows the browser to identify the essential CSS code blocks required to display the critical part of the page and load the remaining CSS code asynchronously.

-Keep in mind that by enabling this option, you might notice some style inconsistencies in the store layout.
+Keep in mind that enabling this option might cause some style inconsistencies in the store layout.
 Test it with caution before enabling it on a production workspace.
-Also, if you notice any side-effects on the store website, please open a ticket and let us know!
+Also, if you notice any side effects on the store website, please open a ticket and let us know!

 Improving download speed with CSS concatenation